BCF Encoding Primitives

 Sources: [BCF2] — typed value encoding, record layout, field-major FORMAT encoding, GT encoding.
-See Bcf Writer for the underlying BCF format rules.
-This spec extends the BCF writer with a zero-allocation direct-encode API.
-Also see References.
+See BCF Writer for the underlying BCF format rules.
+These primitives are used internally by the unified

 BcfValue trait